Fazal-haroon/fazal-haroon.github.io/README.md

 ### **Software Developer (27-Jan-2022 - Present)**
 ### siParadigm Diagnostic Informatics PVT, LTD
 1. Worked on Java and J2EE.
-2. JSF Framework and Primefaces.
-Created Registration Process
-3. Hands on experience on Tomcat and WildFly JBoss Servers
+2. Hands-on experience on Tomcat and WildFly JBoss Servers.
+3. JSF Framework and Primefaces.
+Created Registration Process.
+4. Knowledge of creating restful Web Services.
+5. 1+ years of experience in Web development using Core- Java, JavaEE, Spring Framework, JSP, JSF, Servlet, Spring, Spring-MVC, Spring Security, JDBC, Hibernate, Microservices, Spring Boot, and Spring JPA Jasper Reports(placeholder).
+6. Has a strong ability to learn new technologies in a short span and implement them independently.

 ### **Support Engineer | DevOps(Internship) (27-Oct-2021 - 27-Jan-2022)**
 ### siParadigm Diagnostic Informatics PVT, LTD
-1. Gave Support the clients
-2. Docker - DockerHub
-3. Notepad++ Text Manipulation
-4. Writing effective documentation(issues)
-5. Data fetching by using hard queries(joins)
-6. Use of Jira(Agile Project Management Software)
-7. Excel Expert using conditional formating other tools
-8. I worked on Server Logs by using MobaXterm(Linux Command)
+1. Microsoft Office Tools.
+2. Effective documentation of issues and bugs.
+3. Hands-on practice with Jira/Agile, Docker and DockerHub.
-9. Identified Production and non-production issues and fixed them.
+4. Identified and fixed Production and Testing environment issues.
+5. Data fetching from different databases on client/customer requests.
+6. Server monitoring and deployment using MobaXterm (Linux Command) and Linux fundamental.
+7. Responding in a timely manner to service issues and requests while working on IT Support Position.

 ### **BSCS | Final Year Project | HRMS (20-Sep=2020 - 30-Sep-2021)**
 ### University of Engineering and Technology, Peshawar

 A Human Resource Management Solution developed in Microservices Architecture.
-Worked with java standard, Spring, Spring boot, Spring security as backend to build website using React Javascript library as frontend.
+1. Worked with Java standard, Spring, Spring Boot, and Spring security as the backend to build a website using React Javascript library as the frontend.
-1. Frontend React JavaScript library
+2. Frontend React JavaScript library
-2. Java, Spring and Spring Boot
+3. Java, Spring and Spring Boot
-3. MYSQL Database
+4. MYSQL Database

 ### **Android Developer(Internship) (Jul-2019 - Sep-2019)**
 ### Satsuma Droid PVT, LTD